 Turkish President Recep Tayyip Erdogan is known for his penchant for monumental construction works in Istanbul.

-Whether it's a new airport, Turkey's largest mosque or a tunnel that passes under the Bosphorus, it's always ready to announce and open construction sites.
+Whether it's a new airport, Turkey's largest mosque or a tunnel passing under the Bosphorus, it's always ready to announce and open construction sites.
 But these projects are nothing compared to his latest construction project: the Istanbul Canal.

 The Turkish government is practically planning to create a second Bosphorus.
 The Istanbul canal will be a copy of the strait that already crosses the metropolis of 16 million inhabitants.